Danielfordd/sommwiki/README.md

 The table of contents is dynamically generated based off of the mapping of the redux slice of state "articles/current/sections".
 Each table of content input is displayed based off of the section's orderNumber.

-## Cocktail Search
+## Article Search
 ***
-Users are able to type a search term and find relevant cocktails using the navigation's search bar.
+Users are able to type a search term and find relevant articles using the navigation's search bar.
 The search bar is its own react component using regex to match results and account for trailing white space.

 --gif--